 Watkins could not invoke his Fifth Amendment privilege against self-incrimination, so he argued that the questions were irrelevant to the investigation.
 After the House voted him in contempt, and he waived his right to a jury trial, a district court found Watkins guilty on all seven counts.
 A three-judge panel of the District of Columbia Circuit Court of Appeals reversed the conviction, with one member dissenting, but upon rehearing en banc, the full bench reaffirmed the conviction.

-Supreme Court overturns conviction, raises questions about First Amendment freedom
+Court overturned conviction, raised questions about First Amendment freedom

 In the opinion for the majority, Chief Justice Earl Warren acknowledged that the power of Congress to conduct investigations is broad, but not unlimited.
 Although the Court used the Fifth Amendment in ruling that Congress had committed the “vice of vagueness” by not giving Watkins sufficient information to determine if the committee’s questions were pertinent to the “functions of Congress,” it also found that this flaw in the process exposed him to possible infringements of his First Amendment freedoms.

 Warren noted, “there have been few cases requiring judicial review of the power” of Congress to conduct investigations.
 Watkins, however, builds on precedents set by the Court in Kilbourn v.
 Thompson (1881) and United States v.
 Rumely (1953).
 For Warren, Kilbourn “teaches that such an investigation into individual affairs is invalid if unrelated to any legislative purpose,” and Rumely concludes “that, when First Amendment rights are threatened, the delegation of power to the committee must be clearly revealed in its charter.”

 Warren used these precedents to support the Court’s ruling that Watkins’s contempt conviction was invalid because the subject matter of the inquiry had not “been made to appear with undisputable clarity.”